VoidOne-App/VoidOne/README.md

 VoidOne is primarily developed and packaged for Windows.

-Linux remains part of the broader cross-platform engineering direction.

 Build requirements may evolve as the project develops.

----

 ## 🪟 Windows

 Recommended environment:

-- Windows 10 or Windows 11
+- Windows 10 / Windows 11
 - Visual Studio 2022 / MSVC
 - Qt 6.8
 - CMake